What is Topic Cluster and how using them can power-up your 2021 SEO content strategy

 Step 4: Draw a pillar content map to show where and the subtopics link with the grandfather topic

 This would help you sketch out relevant topics and place them as and how they link to the pillar content.
 You can also add multiple layers to one subtopic in case you want to build it as a knowledge base.
-The pillar content map helps you visualise the overall interlinking structure that you want to portray to the Google bots.
+The pillar content map helps you visualize the overall interlinking structure that you want to portray to the Google bots.

 Step 5: Use the keyword explorer tool to find keywords that have high volume search and low competition